 The Southern Bronx River Watershed Alliance (SBRWA) is a collaboration of

-community-based organizations and larger city-wide organizations whose mission is to:
+community-based organizations and city-wide organizations whose mission is to:

-remove the Sheridan Expressway and create housing, open space, businesses, and jobs in its place
+- transform the Sheridan Expressway and create housing, open space, businesses, and jobs in its footprint

 create efficient and safe truck access to the Hunts Point Peninsula in a manner that benefits the health of local residents and the economy of the Bronx

-Nos Quedamos ~ Youth Ministries for Peace & Justice ~ Sustainable S. Bronx ~ Mothers On the Move
+Nos Quedamos ~ Youth Ministries for Peace & Justice ~ Sustainable South Bronx ~ Mothers On the Move

 The Point CDC ~ Tri State Transportation Campaign ~ Pratt Center